EvanBacon/expo-apple-targets/packages/apple-targets/README.md

   icon: "../assets/icon.png",
   // Can also be a URL
   frameworks: [
-    // Frameworks without the extension, these will be added to the target.
+    // Frameworks with or without the `.frameworks` extension, these will be added to the target.
     "SwiftUI",
   ],
   entitlements: {